 Section 2.

-The Chair of each Standing Committee shall be a member of the Vestry and shall be appointed by the Rector.
+The Chair of each Standing Committee, or Ad Hoc Committee, shall be a member of the Vestry, or a Non-Vestry Member appointed by the Rector.

 Section 3.
 Ad Hoc Committees

 The Vestry may create ad hoc committees from time to time for the purpose of accomplishing a task that will not likely be needed on a permanent or recurring basis, but may be needed at the time.
 These ad hoc committees of the Vestry will serve until the objective is accomplished, then they will go out of business until needed again.
 Examples include the Archives Committee, Bylaws Committee, and 100th Anniversary Committee.